mccurcio/mccurcio.github.io/pages/index.md

 ---

 Special Thanks To:
-- *BIG Thanks* to [vsoch](https://vsoch.github.io/docsy-jekyll/) for designing the Docsy-Jekyll theme.
+- [vsoch](https://vsoch.github.io/docsy-jekyll/) for designing the Docsy-Jekyll theme.
 I love it. 👏
-- I was inspired by Chris Albon's [website](https://chrisalbon.com), Thanks 👏
+- Chris Albon's [website](https://chrisalbon.com), I was inspired by his site. 👏